 Do These Things Right Away

-So, you’ve filled out your application and been issued a Habitat ID number.
-You’ll need to include that number along with your GV Team Code on ALL your payments.
+So, you’ve filled out your application and been invited to join a team.
+Pay your deposit right away.
 Your trip needs to be paid in full 45 days prior to departure—count backwards and mark that date on your calendar now!

 6 Months Prior to Departure